Fraud challengesBeta

 If you simulated a response of “yes, I made this transaction” (confirmed=true

-), then you can try the high-risk test mode authorization again.
-This time, the authorization shouldn’t be declined, because you have simulated a scenario where the cardholder has indicated that the original, declined transaction is actually legitimate.
+), you can try the high-risk test mode authorization again.
+This time, the authorization won’t be declined because you simulated a scenario where the cardholder has indicated that the original, declined transaction is actually legitimate.

-This new authorization shouldn’t be declined for suspected_
+This new authorization won’t be declined for suspected_

-, and instead be approved.
+, and is approved.
 It might also be declined for other reasons (such as an insufficient test mode balance), look at the authorization’s request_history to learn more.

 Additionally, this new authorization’s verified_by_fraud_challenge field will be true